 Student-Athlete Recognition/Award Opportunities

 Northwest Homeschool Athletic Cooperative offers several ways for home schooled student-athletes to earn awards and recognition.
-Typical sports awards (summer mileage club, varsity lettering and other end-of-season awards, etc.) are listed in the Team Handbook.
-These are presented at the End-Of-Season Banquet.
+Typical sports awards (summer mileage club, varsity lettering and other end-of-season awards, etc.) are listed in the Team Handbook and are presented at the End-Of-Season Banquets.

 - President's Volunteer Service Award

 - Minnesota State High School Coaches Association Awards

 - Homeschool Honor Societies

 A note about recommendation letters.
 Some awards (as well as college/job applications, etc.) require letters of recommendation.
 We are happy to help our student-athletes with these, but please consider how much time and thought these take to do them well.
 The following articles are among the best we’ve seen regarding recommendation letter requests, whether you’re asking a coach, tutor/teacher/professor, or family friend.
 Hope this helps!

 - "Etiquette for Requesting Letters of Recommendation" by Linda Lopez of YEAH co-op.
 Used with permission.
 Important read!

 - https://professionals.collegeboard.org/guidance/applications/teacher-tips (download and complete the Student Self-Assessment to help your recommenders learn more about you)